A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Model Parameterized Analysis and Validation

 where $\mu_{\tau,k}$ indicates the mean delay of the $k^{th}$ cluster. $\tau_m$ and $p_m$ are respectively the delay and normalized power of the $m^{th}$ MPC. $M_k$ is the total number of the MPCs in the $k^{th}$ cluster.
 Replacing $\tau$ with $\theta$ in the above formulas, the azimuthal AS can be calculated similarly.
 Besides, a method proposed in \cite{dong2007cluster} is utilized here to avoid angular ambiguity.

-In terms of the intra-cluster parameters, this paper primarily focuses on the research of shared clusters (i.e., $n_0$ in model (\ref{eqn_1})), given that the independent communication or sensing clusters would follow the traditional rules.
-The probability density function (PDF) and cumulative distribution function (CDF) of intra-cluster path numbers, $\text{log}_{10}(\text{DS})$, and $\text{log}_{10}(\text{AS})$ are drawn in Fig. \ref{fig_6}.
-These distributions are fitted through the normal distribution $\mathcal{N}(\mu,\sigma^2)$, which is the same as ITU-R M.2412 \cite{itu2412}.
+In terms of the intra-cluster parameters, this paper focuses primarily on the research of shared clusters, given that the independent communication or sensing clusters would follow the traditional rules.
+The Probability Density Function (PDF) and Cumulative Distribution Function (CDF) of intra-cluster path numbers, $\text{log}_{10}(\text{DS})$, and $\text{log}_{10}(\text{AS})$ are drawn in Fig. \ref{fig_6}.
+These distributions are fitted through the normal distribution $\mathcal{N}(\mu,\sigma^2)$, which is consistent with ITU-R M.2412 \cite{itu2412}.
 The mean values (i.e., $\mu$) of the distribution are 98, 1.07 (11.75 ns), and 0.85 (7.08$^\circ$), respectively.
 The greater the variance (i.e., $\sigma$), the more dynamic the parameter value.
 Moreover, the stochastic parameters of shared sub-clusters (marked with braces in model (\ref{eqn_1})) are further extracted and listed in Table \ref{table_3}.

-By plugging all cluster centroid parameters from a single clustering result into formulas (\ref{equ_7}) and (\ref{equ_8}), the inter-cluster parameters can be calculated.
-The inter-cluster DS and AS reflect the cluster distribution of the delay and angular domain, respectively.
-The higher the value, the more discrete the distribution.
-The rms DS and AS averages of joint, communication, and sensing clusters (i.e. $N$, $N_c$ and $N_s$ in model (\ref{eqn_1})) are shown in Table \ref{table_4}.
-Based on the quantitative results above, the stochastic characteristics presented by the clusters in the delay and angular dimensions are analyzed below.
+By applying all MPC parameters from a single clustering result into formulas (\ref{equ_7}) and (\ref{equ_8}), the inter-cluster parameters can be calculated.
+The cluster distribution of the delay and angular domain becomes more discrete as the value of the inter-cluster parameters (rms DS and AS) increases.
+The DS and AS averages of joint, communication, and sensing clusters (i.e. $N$, $N_c$, and $N_s$ in model (\ref{eqn_1})) are shown in Table \ref{table_4}.
+Based on the obtained quantitative results, the stochastic characteristics exhibited by the clusters in the delay and angular dimensions are analyzed below.

-\emph{1) Delay characteristics:} As can be seen from the mean inter-cluster parameters in Table \ref{table_4}, the rms DS value of sensing clusters (28.82 ns) is roughly twice the corresponding value of communication clusters (13.87 ns), and the value of joint clusters (24.77 ns) reflects the average effect of communication and sensing.
+\emph{1) Delay characteristics:} As can be seen from the main inter-cluster parameters in Table \ref{table_4}, the rms DS value of sensing clusters (28.82 ns) is rough twice the corresponding value of communication clusters (13.87 ns), and the value of joint clusters (24.77 ns) reflects the average effect of communication and sensing.
 These numerical results demonstrate the discrete properties of sensing clusters as well as the centrality and sparsity of communication clusters in the delay domain.